 The Theatre has established a defined contribution retirement plan under IRS Code Section 403(b).
 Theatre employees are eligible to make an elective salary deferral pursuant to a salary reduction agreement.
 Presently the Theatre matches employee contributions up to a maximum of 3% of employee compensation.
-Expenses under this plan for the year ended July 31, 2014 totaled \$11,961.
+Expenses under this plan for the years ended July 31, 2015 and 2014 totaled \$14,421 and \$11,961, respectively.